goedel-gang/bash-utils/README.md

 # bash-utils

-See the `newlines` branch for a less divergent copy of some of the stuff here.
+See the `micans` branch for a less divergent copy of some of the stuff here.

 ## Zapparix